alperbek/CarND-Vehicle-Detection/VehicleDetectionandTracking/VehicleDetectionandTracking.md

 ```

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+A cell below, there is an example of the sliding window search without false positive rejection.

+In general, to optimize the performance of the classifier,
+    - Feature vector is defined to have HOG parameters on YCrCb, spatial bins and color channel histograms.
+    - Searching parameters (scale, cell_per_step, ystart, ystop) is specified as explained in the Question 1 - Sliding Window Search
+    - Heatmap thresholding is applied to filter out detections with low overlapping windows (less than or equal to 3 windows) to reject false positives.

+The optimized result is on the 2nd question of the "Video Implementation" together with the thresholding functions.

 ```python